 Graham also makes the point that you should tell your advisor that you are a value-minded investor and not quotation-minded so they know you are a serious investor.
 You should tell them that you want to invest in high-grade income stocks of leading corporations whose prices are not too high.

 Two problems you will encounter at this point are first that the best advisors may not want you because you are a small account and second that you will have to pay your advisor a fee.
 On the first problem, perhaps you can find a less-established but knowledgeable and honest advisor who will pay attention to your portfolio rather than an experienced one who won’t.
 On the second problem, if your advisor is a good one, the fee is worth it.
-Fees vary, but with an established, sizeable portfolio, 1 percent per annum is common.
+Fees vary, but with an established, sizeable portfolio, 1 percent per year is common.

 So, now let us get into which stocks to buy—a daunting task.
 Forbes, for example, says in a recession you should own companies not seriously affected by recessions like soft drinks, liquor and public utilities and avoid companies strongly affected by recessions like steel, rail equipment, machinery and luxury items like jewelry.
 In order to sort this out, I will offer some advice from two great stock advisors, the cautious, defensive, intellectual financial analyst Graham and the risk-taking, street-wise stock picker Lynch.
 I think this is an unbeatable combination; between the two lie the answers, so I will describe where they agree shortly.